SHOWING 1 - 1 OF 1 RESULTS

 The Exceptional Family Member Program (EFMP) assists family members who have various disabilities and ensures they receive the necessary services to meet their basic needs.
 The program is mandatory for those family members of active duty military that meet the criteria for enrollment.

-An exceptional family member is any family member of an active duty or retired Soldier, regardless of age, who has a disability or chronic illness which limits daily functioning or requires special ongoing counseling, training, education, therapy, or treatment, including the need for prescription medications.
+An exceptional family member is any family member of an active duty or retired Service Member, regardless of age, who has a disability or chronic illness which limits daily functioning or requires special ongoing counseling, training, education, therapy, or treatment, including the need for prescription medications.
 Reminder that an EFM includes a spouse or an elderly parent when you are the physical custodian.
 Some examples of special needs include, but are not limited to: epilepsy, asthma, autism, ADHD, bipolar disease, cerebral palsy, diabetes, anxiety, depression, migranes and spina bifida.

 You may call 301-619-3385 for more information.

 The program offers a manual wheelchair from the Army Community Services (ACS) lending closet that can be borrowed for up to 30 days.
 The EFMP Manager can attend Individual Education Plan or 504 meetings for enrolled clients, to assist with advocacy.
 The program offers recreational activities, educational activities and respite care.